 Dromore Wood Nature Reserve, Ruan

-The visitor information centre at Dromore Wood Nature Reserve will re-open for the 2017 season in May.
 The reserve comprises 400 hectares of mature species-rich woodland, wetlands and limestone pavement which can be explored via 20 km of woodland walking trails.
-The visitor centre will open during May from Wednesday to Sunday 10.00-17.00 and daily from Thursday 5th June until the end of August.
+The visitor centre will open during May from Wednesday to Sunday 10.00-17.00 and daily from Thursday 5th June until the end of August (check their website for updates).
 The nature reserve is open daily although closed to vehicles from 19.30 to 08.00.
 To access the reserve from Ennis take exit 15 Crusheen on the M18.
 For more information please call us on +353-91-631804 or check out our website: www.burrennationalpark.ie.

 Free Burren National Park Bus Service

-The free Burren National Park Bus Service is returning in May for the 2017 season.
-It will run daily from the Information Point in Corofin.
+The free Burren National Park Bus Service usally runs during the Summer season.
+Runing daily from the Information Point in Corofin.
 The bus services the five way-marked walking trails in the park that allow the visitor to explore the limestone pavement, hazel scrub, deciduous woodland, wetlands and species-rich grasslands.
 The bus timetable can be downloaded from our website at www.burrennationalpark.ie.
 For more information please contact us on 065 6827693 or email us at firstname.lastname@example.org.